arv1ndrana/notes/What do git checkouts really mean?.md

 ==The `checkout` command also updates the state of the checked out commit in the working directory.==

-The `git checkout <branch>` command makes the newly checked out branch, active. ==The active branch will move along with any new commits that are added.==
+The `git checkout <branch>` command activates the checked out branch.
+The active branch will move along with any new commits that are added.

 The `git checkout -b <branch>` command makes a new branch based on the current commit and then made active.